 The Company's policy regarding long-lived assets is to evaluate the recoverability of its assets when the facts and circumstances suggest that the assets may be impaired.
-This assessment of fair value is performed in accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," and is based on the estimated undiscounted cash flows compared to the carrying value of the assets.
+This assessment of fair value is based on the estimated undiscounted cash flows compared to the carrying value of the assets.
 If the future cash flows (undiscounted and without interest charges) are less than the carrying value, a write-down would be recorded to reduce the related asset to its estimated fair value.
 The Company did not incur impairment losses in the periods presented.